microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 1. How will you secure the IoT Hub?

 2. How will you secure the IoT Device Provisioning Service?

+3. How can you monitor devices that cannot have an agent installed on them?

 *Ensure secure Device updates*